 The PHE program’s focus on real-life issues provides excellent background knowledge for journalists who need to be familiar with current events in public life and the historical factors and ideas that lie behind them.
 See Lewis and Steven's stories.

 Doing business faithfully requires an understanding of the political and economic context within which business functions.
-What you learn in the PHE program can help you shape your business activities in a way that contributes to the common good.
+What you learn in the PHE program shapes your business activities in a way that contributes to the common good.
 See Andrew's story.

 Whether you dream of a job with a small non-profit organization or one of the major international institutions, the PHE program equips you with an ability to apply key development ideas and theories to real-life international issues.
 See Lisa, Loralee, Geoff, and Jason's stories.